JayCTBee/MPU6050-I2C-Python-Class/README.md

 Make sure I2C has been activated on your Pi using raspi-config.

 Make sure to have "pip3 install simple-pid" installed when testing "MPU6050_cal.py".
-This not required to run this however this:
+This not required to run this however:

 Try "python3 MPU6050_example.py" for reading sequence of roll, pitch and yaw.
 Note: offset will periodically be recalcuated during runtime